It4innovations/espreso/doc/source/api.rst

 ESPRESO API
 ===========

-For usage with other software, a general API was developed.
+To interface the ESPRESO with the third party software, a general API has been implemented.
-The API was successfully tested with cooperation with `Elmer <https://csc.fi/web/elmer/elmer>`_.
+The API has been successfully used to connect the ESPRESO with the `Elmer <https://csc.fi/web/elmer/elmer>`_.

-Even the ESPRESO is C++ library, the API use only plain C.
+Even though the ESPRESO is C++ library, the API uses plain C only.
-Hence, it is simple to use it with various other languages (e.g. Fortran).
+Hence, it is easy to use it with various other languages such as Fortran.

+To setup and solve problem using the API is done in the following steps:

-Usage of the API contains three steps: create stiffness matrix, create an instance of a problem, and run the solver.
+ - create a stiffness matrix,
+ - create an instance of a problem,
+ - configure the solver,
+ - run the solver.

 A simple working example can be found at ``libespreso/apiexample.cpp``.
-The example is written in C++ for its simplicity:
+Fo simplicity the example is written in C++:

 .. code-block:: cpp
    :linenos:
    :emphasize-lines: 22, 24, 28, 31 - 35, 38 - 41, 44 - 57, 63, 67 - 68

-   // Always initialize MPI before call ESPRESO!
+   // Always initialize the MPI before calling the ESPRESO MPI_Init(&argc, &argv);
-   MPI_Init(&argc, &argv);

    // The following data are considered to be computed by a library